 On March 30, 2010 President Obama signed into law H.R.
 4872 - Health Care and Education Reconciliation Act of 2010 (Public Law 111-152) which terminated new loan originations under the FFELP effective July 1, 2010.
 As a result, FFELP lender participants, such as the Program, are prohibited from originating new student loans after June 30, 2010.
+Due to these changes in law, the lending activities of the Louisiana Public Facilities Authority 2011A Taxable Student Loan Backed Bond Program have ceased.
+The Program will service and collect its student loans receivable and terminate at the final bond maturity date.
 Going forward, the federal government will assume the student loan lending functions under the William D. Ford Federal Direct Loan Program.
 The Authority will continue to administer its existing FFELP portfolio through the Program.